hbsltdfga-code/Safe-Working/README.md

-# HBS Heat Stress Risk Assessment v6 - Cloudflare Pages
+# HBS Heat Stress Risk Assessment v6 - Cloudflare Pages.

 This version is built for Cloudflare Pages and GitHub upload.